 Remember that if you have a JR Rail Pass, that will cover your fare on JR lines.

-Tokyo buses travel to all areas of the city including the major hotel districts and tourist destinations.
+Buses connect Haneda Airport to all areas of the city, including the major hotel districts and tourist destinations.
 Visit the desk located at Arrivals to purchase a ticket from the bilingual staff.

 Make sure to double check which terminal your bus is leaving from, and which stations it’s stopping at.

 From Haneda Airport: 45 minutes to Tokyo City Air Terminal